 Best time to visit: Easter for slightly cooler temperatures.

-By taxi: Taxis are a good option for short journeys.
-Marbella is full of taxi ranks and taxis can be flagged down.
+By taxi: Taxis are a good option for short journeys; the area’s full of taxi ranks and taxis can be flagged down from the street without much problem.
 Bear in mind that licensed taxis should have meters and will charge more at night.

-On foot: Marbella is a lovely place to get around on foot, particularly in the old town where the streets are too narrow for cars.
+On foot: It’s a lovely place to get around on foot, particularly in the Old Town where the streets are too narrow for cars.

-Marbella Feria: The first week of June is Marbella’s annual fair, in honour of its patron saint, San Bernabe.
-The fair features fun activities for kids like fairground rides and activities, plus live music, dancing, food and a big firework display to round the week off.
+Marbella Feria: The first week of June sees the annual fair take to the streets in honour of its patron saint, San Bernabe.
+The fair features fun activities for kids, such as fairground rides, zip-wires and bouncy castles, plus live music, dancing, food, and a fantastic firework display to round the week off.